 • Successful final review of Candidate Dispositions Assessments (at least two that have been completed in the practicum, one by the university supervisor and one by a supervising practitioner)

 • Successful completion of the practicum and recommendation for licensure by the university supervisor and the supervising practitioner

 • Completion of exit survey by candidate

 • Endorsement for licensure by the Dean of Education

 To apply for licensure, the candidate follows the procedure outlined on the Fitchburg State University Web site, www.fitchburgstate.edu/edunit which includes:

-• Submission of a Candidate Assessment of Performance (CAP) for each license and other required documents
+• Submission of a Preservice Performance Assessment form for each practicum experience and other required documents

 • Print out of a completed online application form with the Department of Elementary and Secondary Education